 CoCoRaHS / Community Collaborative Rain Hail and Snow Network

 Weather Underground PWS Network / Personal Weather System

-more resources, from NASA, for citizen scientists interested in the night sky
+more resources, from NASA, for community scientists interested in the night sky

 frogs & toads

 more monarch monitoring programs, listed by the Monarch Joint Venture

 Some of the best-known community science programs focus on birds.
 Additional programs take place periodically; get in touch with a local bird group to find out more.

 MOON / Monitoring of Owls and Nightjars in Illinois